 \textbf{Retrieval.} We search Semantic Scholar for papers (including preprints from arXiv) by building all permutations of primary and secondary terms as queries, leaving us with 30 queries (e.g., ``text generation evaluation metrics'').
-We restrict our search to Semantic Scholar's field of study to computer science to exclude articles on text generation in other disciplines (e.g., text generation tasks by humans in psychology studies)\footnote{According to Semantic Scholar, the fields of study attribute has an accuracy of 86\% and is based on titles and abstracts: \href{https://blog.allenai.org/announcing-s2fos-an-open-source-academic-field-of-study-classifier-9d2f641949e5}{https://blog.allenai.org/announcing-s2fos-an-open-source-academic-field-of-study-classifier-9d2f641949e5}}.
+We restrict our search to Semantic Scholar's field of study to computer science to exclude articles on text generation in other disciplines (e.g., text generation tasks by humans in psychology studies)\footnote{According to Semantic Scholar, the Fields of Study attribute is assigned using a machine-learning classifier based on paper titles and abstracts; the S2FOS classifier achieved 86\% correctness in an end-system human evaluation: \href{https://medium.com/ai2-blog/announcing-s2fos-an-open-source-academic-field-of-study-classifier-9d2f641949e5}{https://medium.com/ai2-blog/announcing-s2fos-an-open-source-academic-field-of-study-classifier-9d2f641949e5}}.
 We retrieve the top 100 papers per query and year, ranked by Semantic Scholar's native ranking algorithm\footnote{\url{https://api.semanticscholar.org/api-docs/}}.
-Our search results in 1669 publications published between 1966---2023.
+Semantic Scholar ranks search results using a learned relevance function that scores how well each document matches the query based on multiple signals, including semantic content, citation information, and metadata.
+The system combines an initial text-matching stage (e.g., keyword/semantic similarity) with a learned open-source reranker (s2search\footnote{\url{https://github.com/allenai/s2search}}) that reorders results to prioritize papers most likely relevant to the query.
+Our search results in 3107 publications published between 1966---2025.